OpenCilk/www.opencilk.org/src/posts/2022-05-20-what-the-is-parallelism-anyhow.md

 ---
+author: Charles E. Leiserson
+featured: true
 title: What the $#@! is parallelism, anyhow?
 tagline: We take inspiration from Amdahl's Law to give a more "authoritative" introduction to the basic concepts of multithreaded execution — work, span, and parallelism.
-author: Charles E. Leiserson
 date: 2022-05-20
 image: /img/multithreaded-dag.png
-featured: true
 tags:
   - parallelism
   - work
   - span
   - multithreading
+attribution: true
 ---

 I’m constantly amazed how many seemingly well-educated computer technologists